StevenNoel/Citrix-Morning-Report/README.md

 This Function lists Powered Off machines.

 ## Function MaintMode
 This Function lists Machines in Maintenance Mode.
+Proactively disables maintnenace mode on machines.
+If machine has a 'Maintenance*' tag on it, it leave it in Maintenance mode.

 ## Function PowerState
 This Function lists Machines that have a 'bad' Power State.
 An Example might be a Power State that is 'Unknown' to the hypervisor (hosting connection) or maybe stuck in a 'Turning On' state.